eclipxe13/enum/README.md

 ### Notes

-- I recommend you to declare your classes final.
+- I recommend you to declare your enum classes as `final`.
 - If extending, you cannot override values of previous classes.
 - You can compare equality on object instance.
 - Never compare identity on object instance, compare identity on value.